Skip to the main content

 Wage & Salary

-Microbiologists’ salaries vary considerably depending on responsibilities and qualifications.
-For example, the earnings for a technician with a B.Sc. degree will be different from a researcher with a PhD.
+Microbiologists’ salaries vary widely depending on responsibilities and qualifications.
+For example, a technician with a B.Sc. degree will earn much less than a researcher with a PhD.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.